ESA-eodashboards/eodashboard-narratives/DEMO_BiDS25.md

 #### New Delhi: A Megacity of 30 Million
 In its metropolitan area, New Delhi is among the planet’s most crowded metropolitan regions.
-The darker shades in this dataset reveal the city’s extreme population concentration, with some areas exceeding 10,000 people per square kilometer.
+The darker shades from GWP dataset reveal the city’s extreme population concentration, with areas exceeding 10,000 people per square kilometer.

 <center>
 <img src="https://images.pexels.com/photos/25469898/pexels-photo-25469898/free-photo-of-crowd-on-street-in-delhi-in-india.jpeg" width="400">